Devilwalkers/React/README.md

 # React
-This repository only for practice.
+This react repository only for my personal practice.